BLSQ/dhis2-taskr/doc/user-manual.md

 TaskR is a way to create and run scripts called "recipes" that can interacts with the DHIS2 api and generate table, maps or various type of output.

-Think "Small Jupyther Notebooks" for dhis2.
+Think "Small Jupyter Notebooks" in javascript for dhis2.

 # Disclaimer